-- (1)Slide the lamp cover back until it snaps into place. - (2) Tighten the screw to secure the lamp cover. - Be sure to tighten the screw.
+- (1) Slide the lamp cover back until it snaps into place. - (2) Tighten the screw to secure the lamp cover. - Be sure to tighten the screw.

 - 5. Connect the supplied power cable, turn on the Main Power switch and turn on the projector. - 6.
-Finally, select the menu $\rightarrow$ [RESET] $\rightarrow$ [CLEAR LAMP HOURS] to reset the lamp usage hours.
+Finally, select the menu → [RESET] → [CLEAR LAMP HOURS] to reset the lamp usage hours.

 NOTE: When you continue to use the projector for another 100 hours after the lamp has reached the end of its life, the projector cannot turn on and the menu is not displayed.

 If this happens, press the HELP button on the remote control for 10 seconds to reset the lamp clock back to zero.

-It this happens, press the HELP button on the remote control for 10 seconds to reset the lamp clock back to 2 When the lamp time clock is reset to zero, the LAMP indicator goes out.
+When the lamp time clock is reset to zero, the LAMP indicator goes out.